JeremyBlack25/JTT/content/What Happened over the Summer?.md

 * Replaced old iPads and chromebooks with new models
 * Updated all iPads and chromebooks
 * replaced Windows machines that won't take new updates in October
+* ClassLinked change from Clever.
+Making sure it has been deployed and that Clever has been removed.

 ## Prepped for Future Plans
 Technology is an ever moving target and we are constantly having to plan for future changes to make sure things will keep working.
 While we did the big project of retagging all the (35,000+) chromebooks so the IT department can now fully take over inventory for those, this was only one step.
 Once that data is in, we are going to do an overhaul on our inventory system to better match our expectations with the new tags.